gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 EC-Council’s #underline[Certified Chief Information Security Officer Program (CCISO)] is a program that recognizes the real-world experience necessary to succeed at the highest executive levels of information security.

-#underline[EC-Council’s Certified Hacking Forensic Investigator (CHFI)] is ANSI accredited, lab-focused that gives organizations vendor-neutral training in digital forensics.
+#underline[EC-Council’s Certified Hacking Forensic Investigator (CHFI)] is ANSI accredited, _lab-focused_ that gives organizations _vendor-neutral training_ in digital forensics.

-- CHFI provides its attendees with a firm grasp of digital forensics, presenting a detailed and methodological approach to digital forensics and evidence analysis that also pivots around Dark Web, IoT, and Cloud Forensics
+- CHFI provides its attendees with a firm grasp of digital forensics, presenting a detailed and methodological approach to digital forensics and evidence analysis that also pivots around _Dark Web, IoT, and Cloud Forensics_

 - The tools and techniques covered in this program will prepare the learner for conducting digital investigations using ground-breaking digital forensics technologies

-- The program is designed for IT professionals involved with information system security, computer forensics, and incident response
+- The program is designed for IT professionals involved with information system security, computer _forensics_, and incident response

   - It will help fortify the application knowledge in digital forensics for forensic analysts, cybercrime investigators, cyber defense forensic analysts, incident responders, information technology auditors, malware analysts, security consultants, and chief security officers

-  - The program equips candidates with the necessary skills to proactively investigate complex security threats, allowing them to investigate, record, and report cybercrimes to prevent future attacks
+  - The program equips candidates with the necessary skills to proactively _investigate_ complex security threats, allowing them to investigate, record, and report cybercrimes to prevent future attacks

-EC-Council #underline[Network Defender] certifications are vendor-neutral and provide an approach to learning secure networking practices, as well as how to analyze and harden computing systems prevalent in the current IT infrastructure.
-It is completely focused on network security and defense.
+#underline[EC-Council Network Defender] certifications are vendor-neutral and provide an approach to learning secure networking practices, as well as how to analyze and harden computing systems prevalent in the current IT infrastructure.
+It is completely focused on network _security_ and _defense_.

+Isaca’s CISA, CRISC, CGEIT, CISM, CSX-P, CDPSE, ITCA certifications are shown in the specific slides (in case, see something #link("https://www.isaca.org/credentialing/certifications")[here])

-#underline[CompTIA PenTest+] is for cybersecurity professionals tasked with penetration testing and vulnerability management.
+#underline[CompTIA PenTest+] is for cybersecurity professionals tasked with _penetration testing_ and _vulnerability management_.
 The CompTIA PenTest+ certification exam will verify successful candidates have the knowledge and skills required to:

 - plan and scope a penetration testing engagement

 - understand legal and compliance requirements

-- perform vulnerability scanning and penetration testing using appropriate tools and techniques, and then analyze the results
+- perform vulnerability scanning and penetration testing using appropriate _tools_ and _techniques_, and then analyze the results

 - produce a written report containing proposed remediation techniques, effectively

-- communicate results to the management team, and provide practical recommendations
+- _communicate results_ to the management team, and provide practical recommendations

 The Giac (Global Information Assurance Certification) program program is run by the SANS Institute, one of the oldest organizations that provide cybersecurity education.

 - The #underline[GIAC Penetration Tester (GPEN)] certification validates a practitioner's ability to properly conduct a penetration test, using best practice techniques and methodologies.

-- GPEN certification holders have the knowledge and skills to conduct exploits and engage in detailed reconnaissance, as well as utilize a process-oriented approach to penetration testing projects
+- GPEN certification holders have the knowledge and skills to conduct exploits and engage in detailed _reconnaissance_, as well as utilize a process-oriented approach to penetration testing projects

+#pagebreak()

 - Covered areas:

   - Comprehensive Pen Test Planning, Scoping, and Recon

   - In-Depth Scanning and Exploitation, Post-Exploitation, and Pivoting

   - In-Depth Password Attacks and Web App Pen Testing

 #underline[Certified Ethical Hacker CEH] is about commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals to lawfully hack an organization.

 - In 2003, CEH introduced the five phases of ethical hacking, the blueprint for approaching target and succeeding at breaking in

-- CEH has continued to hone these 5 phases, updating and refining them to match the skillset ethical hackers need today:
+- CEH has continued to hone these 5 _phases_, updating and refining them to match the skillset ethical hackers need today:

   - Reconnaissance

   - Gaining Access

   - Enumeration

   - Maintaining Access

   - Covering Your Tracks

 - CEH covers many threats and vulnerability scenarios, like APT, Fileless Malware, Web API Threats, Webhooks, Web Shell, OT Attacks, Cloud Attacks, AI, ML, but also emerging technologies such as OT Technology and Container Technology.

   - CEH includes Malware Analysis tactics for ransomware, banking and financial malware, IoT botnets, OT Malware Analysis, Android Malware, and more.

-#underline[Penetration Testing with Kali Linux] (PWK/PEN-200) online ethical hacking course is self-paced.
+#underline[Penetration Testing with Kali Linux (PWK/PEN-200)] online ethical hacking course is self-paced.

 - It introduces penetration testing tools and techniques via hands-on experience.
 PEN-200 trains not only the skills, but also the mindset required to be a successful penetration tester

-- Students who complete the course and pass the exam earn the Offensive Security Certified Professional (OSCP) certification
+- Students who complete the course and pass the exam earn the Offensive Security Certified Professional (OSCP) certification - some tips for the exam #link("https://www.offensive-security.com/wp-content/uploads/2022/03/oscp-prep-ebook.pdf")[here]

 - All students are required to have:

   - Solid understanding of TCP/IP networking

   - Reasonable Windows and Linux administration experience

   - Familiarity with basic Bash and/or Python scripting

-_Gamification_, gradual paths and playground / community are some different (or somehow additional) powerful tools to guide the improvement of competence, even without certifying them.
+_Gamification_, gradual paths and playground / community are some _different_ (or somehow _additional_) powerful tools to guide the improvement of competence, even without certifying them.

-- But are we sure these tools do not assess the competence of people and don’t they have a value, in some cases, almost comparable to certifications?
+- But are we sure these tools do not assess the competence of people and don’t they have a value almost comparable to certifications?

-- Those who train challenge themselves and other apprentices, improving their own and others' knowledge and skills, obtaining measurable results within a community, so the usefulness of these workshops is evident
+- Those who train challenge themselves and other apprentices, improving their own and others' knowledge and skills, obtaining _measurable_ results within a _community_, so the usefulness of these workshops is evident

-- Here are some known resources to improve by doing:
+- Here are some known resources to improve by _doing_:

   - hackthebox.com

   - infoseclearning.com

   - tryhackme.com

 To (finally) conclude:

-- Certification: has the undisputed advantage of reliably certifying someone's competence, thanks to a system of trust that is built through the consensus that forms around them.
+- _Certification_: has the undisputed advantage of reliably certifying someone's competence, thanks to a system of trust that is built through the _consensus_ that forms around them.

-  - Certifications may provide for a necessary level of abstraction (which removes some dimensions in the real world) which varies according to the examination methods, which may be greater if the examination does not include practical tests, and vice versa
+  - Certifications may provide for a necessary level of _abstraction_ (which removes some dimensions in the real world) which varies according to the examination methods, which may be greater if the examination does not include practical tests, and vice versa

   - The more organizations accept certifications, the more they take on value

-- Laboratory: participating in laboratories recognized for the level of difficulty, even in the absence of certification, can actually improve people's skills, especially in those sectors where lateral thinking and the development of concrete working methods are strongly required
+- _Laboratory_: participating in laboratories recognized for the level of difficulty, even in the absence of certification, can actually improve people's skills, especially in those sectors where lateral thinking and the development of concrete working methods are strongly required

   - (such as for those who will carry out an ethical hacking activity)

-  - In this case, competence tends to assert itself in practice, with mechanisms that reward results similar to those expected in real scenarios
+  - In this case, competence tends to assert itself _in practice_, with mechanisms that reward results similar to those expected in real scenarios

   - The quality and realism of the laboratories are the key to their success (preparing people)

+(With this set of slides, there is also a set called ISACA Chapter presentation, which is completely optional and just there for a more in-depth notion - in case I'll summarize it anyway, but do not focus deeply on that)

+The document is a presentation by the ISACA Venice Chapter from May 23, 2022, introducing ISACA, a global non-profit association for IT audit, assurance, security, risk, compliance, cybersecurity, and governance professionals.
+The presentation covers the following key points:

+1. ISACA has a worldwide presence with 224 chapters across various regions

+2. ISACA offers certifications such as CISA, CISM, and CRISC, which are among the top-paying IT certifications

+3. ISACA provides cybersecurity education and credentialing through its Cybersecurity Nexus (CSX) training program

+4. ISACA organizes worldwide conferences, educational seminars, webinars, and virtual summits

+5. Members have access to online resources, forums, special interest groups, volunteer opportunities, and networking events through the ISACA online community

+6. ISACA offers career resources, including career pathways tools, discounted career coaching, and a job board

+7. ISACA has a student membership program and supports the formation of ISACA Student Groups at higher education institutions

+8. The ISACA Venice Chapter, established in 2011, covers Northern-East Italy and has over 250 members

+9. The Venice Chapter organizes certification prep courses, the AppSec Conference, monthly events, and other conferences on specific topics

+10. Students in the "Security and risk: management and certifications" course at the University of Padua can enroll in ISACA Venice courses for free.

 #pagebreak()